How to Help Employees Understand PTO Accrual and Battle Burnout

 - Annual PTO accrual: At the start of each calendar year or on their anniversary date, employees receive time off all at once, which increases based on tenure.

-Unlimited PTO takes the hassle out of calculating accruals, allowing employees to take as much or as little time off as they need.
+Unlimited PTO takes the hassle out of calculating annual leave accruals, allowing employees to take as much or as little time off as they need.
 Whether PTO requests get approved is still up to managers’ discretion, but there’s no PTO balance to track or risk of the balance going negative.
-It’s a generous policy that can simplify a lot of processes, but its success in improving the employee experience will depend on the company’s culture and attitude towards time off.
+It’s a generous policy that can simplify a lot of processes, but its success in improving the employee experience will depend on company culture and attitude towards time off.

 In other words, good internal communication is key to maximizing the benefit of unlimited PTO.
-There’s no guarantee employees will take enough time off to maintain a healthy work-life balance despite it being unlimited, but it’s worth researching further to figure out if it’s a good fit.
+There are no guarantees that employees will take enough time off to maintain a healthy work-life balance despite it being unlimited, but it’s worth researching further to figure out if it’s a good fit for your organization.

 Traditional PTO policies organize time off into categories (e.g., 5 sick days and 10 vacation days).
 Flexible PTO, or banked PTO, eliminates these labels, allowing employees to use their allotted time off at their discretion.